 MDE Compiler it's a useful software utility for Access developers ... update the exe file with last changes.
 MDE Compiler allows you to.. * Specify MDE or MDB file * Specify icon image * Specify bitmap image (this use useful to replace MS Access startup logo) * Specify run command and ....
 Free download of MDE Compiler 1.0

-The Catalina Compiler was designed as a C compiler that also contains a set of C libraries ... with the Parallax Propeller microcontroller.
+Catalina is a C compiler plus a set of C libraries and device ... is a cross-compiler based on the retargetable C compiler "lcc".
+Catalina runs on Windows or Linux.
 The compiler can easily run on multiple platforms and is based on the retargetable C compiler "lcc".
-FEATURES: · ANSI C ....
-Free download of Catalina Compiler 3.5
+Features: ANSI C compliant ....
+Free download of Catalina Compiler 3.13